M'4 Spring Forks

 This is exactly the behavior we want in a trials fork.
 The soft initial rate handles small bumps and keeps the fork action compliant for optimal control.
 But big obstacles create large impact forces and a higher spring rate is necessary to deal with them.

-Although my testing apparatus does not have enough travel to measure it, the M4's final spring rate rate calculates to 40 lbf/inch (7.1N/mm).
+Although my testing apparatus does not have enough travel to measure it, the final spring rate rate calculates to 40 lbf/inch (7.1N/mm).

 Since Tech springs have an initial calculated rate of about 42 lbf/inch (7.5 N/mm) they would not help a lightweight rider.